This topic outlines the payment options available for FTB. It covers:

 Note: The above conditions do not apply if the individual is no longer entitled to FTB payments based on an estimate (188.8.131.52).

-Act reference: FA(Admin)Act section 10(4) Claim must be accompanied by instalment claim in some circumstances
+Act reference: FA(Admin)Act section 10(3) to 10(4) Claim must be accompanied by instalment claim in some circumstances

 For individuals who are required to lodge a tax return, the FTB Part A and/or Part B supplement can only be paid after the end of the income year when all relevant tax returns and other income details are available.
-A recipient (and their partner if they have one) who is not required to lodge a tax return needs to notify the FAO before any FTB supplements can be paid.
+An individual (and their partner if they have one) who is not required to lodge a tax return needs to notify Centrelink before any FTB supplements can be paid.

 Additional conditions may apply to the payment of the FTB Part A supplement for the income year in which a child turns 1, 2, 4 and 5 years.
 For the income year in which a child turns 1, 2 or 5 years, the supplement for the child may be conditional upon the child meeting immunisation requirements (1.1.I.10).
 For the income year in which a child turns 4 years the supplement for the child may be conditional on the completion and notification of a health check for the child, if the parent or carer also receives income support (1.1.H.05).